luxolytics/digital_ocean_dynamic_ip/README.md

 - You now have a server with a dynamic ip address that is accessable from the internet

 # other notes
-- This script updates all A records for teh domain, if you only need to update 1 record you'll need to edit the script
+- This script updates all A records for the domain, if you only need to update 1 record you'll need to edit the script
 - In order for your server to be accessable from your dynamic ip you will need to configure DMZ or port forwarding on your router